 2. Snake Plant

-Have a black thumb?
+Think you have a black thumb?
 This plant is for you!
-Snake plants are one of the most hardy plants out there and are some of my favorites!
+Snake plants are one of the most hardy plants out there.

-Not only do the remove 107 known toxins that are swirling around your air but they also produce oxygen!
-Add one (or 2) of these plants in your bathroom and you’ll be breathing fresh air in no time.
+Not only do they remove 107 known toxins that are swirling around your air but they also produce oxygen!
+Add one (or two) of these plants in your bathroom and you’ll be breathing fresh air in no time.

-Check out even more Snake Plant Care Tips & Tricks on this post!
+Check out even more Snake Plant Care Tips & Tricks!

 3. Spider Plant